top of page

 A Thousand Splendid Suns by Khaled Hosseini (2007)

 Rating: ⭐⭐⭐⭐ I had high expectations of the author who penned The Kite Runner and I must begin by saying that Khaled Hosseini did not disappoint.
-This not a true story, but it cradles the truth of countless stories.
-The characters we meet are undoubtedly echoes of real lives whose pain and tragedy are as visceral as the love and sacrifice rooted firmly in heart of this book.
-A Thousand Splendid Suns follows the intertwined stories of two women who find true friendship and q
+This is not a true story, but it cradles the truth of countless stories.
+The characters we meet are undoubtedly echoes of real lives whose pain and tragedy are as visceral as the love and sacrifice rooted firmly in the heart of this book.
+A Thousand Splendid Suns follows the intertwined stories of two women who find true friendshi

 laudelament